Plymouth State University

 - There is no time limit to invoking any of these processesin responding to complaints of sexual assault/ misconduct so long as the accused is still an enrolled student.
 Even if the accused is no longer enrolled, protective measures are available.
-If a student would like to file a judicial complaint they are encouraged to report sexual assault/misconduct as soon as possible in order to maximize the University’s ability to obtain evidence, and conduct a thorough, impartial and reliable investigation.
+If a student would like to file a conduct complaint they are encouraged to report sexual assault/misconduct as soon as possible in order to maximize the University’s ability to obtain evidence, and conduct a thorough, impartial and reliable investigation.

 - If a student would like to access an advocate who provides 24/7 confidential support services they are encouraged to contact Voices Against Violence at 603-536-1659 to discuss their options.

-- It is a violation of University policy to retaliate against any person making a complaint of Sexual Assault/ Misconduct or against any person cooperating in the investigation of (including testifying as a witness to) any allegation of Sexual Assault/Misconduct.
+- It is a violation of university policy to retaliate against any person making a complaint of sexual assault/misconduct or against any person cooperating in the investigation of (including testifying as a witness to) any allegation of sexual assault/misconduct.
 For these purposes, “retaliation” includes intimidation, threats, harassment, and other adverse action threatened or taken.
-Retaliation should be reported promptly to the Dean of Students and may result in disciplinary action independent of the sanction or interim measures imposed in response to reports of Sexual Misconduct.
+Retaliation should be reported promptly to the Dean of Students and may result in disciplinary action independent of the sanction or interim measures imposed in response to reports of sexual misconduct.